zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   The `components.app-server.dataserviceAuthentication` configuration section is missing or invalid, so the server cannot continue until it is fixed.
+[Authentication plugins for dataservices are described here](https://docs.zowe.org/stable/extend/extend-desktop/mvd-auth-plugins/)

   **Action:**